Pediatric Orthopedic Surgeons treating Coxa Vera

 • Deformity: If there is a noticeable deformity of the hip joint, such as a shortening of the affected limb, a tilt to one side, or a bowing of the thigh bone, doctors will suggest surgery.

-• Overall health: Doctors will consider the overall health of the patient, including the presence of any other medical conditions before performing surgery.
+• Overall health: Doctors will consider the overall health of the patient, including the presence of any other medical conditions, before performing surgery.

 Treatment

-• Correction of deformity: Surgery can help to correct deformities caused by coxa vera.
+• Correction of deformity: Surgery can help to correct deformities caused by coxa vara.
 For instance, shortening of the affected limb, a noticeable tilt to one side, or a bowing of the thigh bone.

 • Prevention of further damage: Surgery can help to prevent further damage to the hip joint and surrounding tissues.
 This will reduce the risk of long-term complications.